 Abstract

 The recovery of predators has the potential to restore ecosystems and fundamentally alter the services they provide.
 One of the most iconic examples of this potential comes from keystone predation by sea otters in nearshore habitats of the Northeast Pacific.
-Here we combine spatial time-series of sea otter abundance, canopy kelp area, and benthic invertebrate abundance from Washington state, USA, to examine the shifting consequences of sea otter introduction for kelp and kelp forest communities.
+Here we combine spatial time-series of sea otter abundance, canopy kelp area, and benthic invertebrate abundance from Washington State, USA, to examine the shifting consequences of sea otter introduction for kelp and kelp forest communities.
 We leverage the spatial variation in timing and speed of sea otter recovery to understand connections between sea otters and the kelp forest community.
 A small population of sea otters was re-introduced to the Washington coast in 1969-70 that by 2015 had grown to more than 1,400 individuals.
 This population increase created a pronounced decline in sea otter prey - particularly kelp-grazing sea urchins – and led to an expansion of canopy kelps until roughly 2000.
 However, while sea otter and kelp population growth rates were positively correlated prior to 2000, this association disappeared over the last two decades.
 This occurred despite the fact that surveys of benthic invertebrates show that sea otter prey have continued to decline.
 Kelp area trends appear to be largely decoupled from both sea otter and benthic invertebrate abundance at current densities.
 However, variability in kelp abundance has declined in the most recent 15 years of the time series.
 Altogether these results suggest that initial nearshore community responses to sea otter population expansion follow predictably from trophic cascade theory, but now other factors may be as or more important in influencing community dynamics.
 Thus, the role of sea otter predation may be context-dependent with shifting environmental conditions strongly affecting their utility in ecosystem restoration.

 Keywords